handsonkeyboard/ExcelVBA/README.md

 **Focus on Speed**: designed to save time and simplify complex workflows

-**Easy-to-Use: clear instructions accompanying each macro for seamless integration
+**Easy-to-Use**: clear instructions accompanying each macro for seamless integration

 ## 📙 Respositry Structure
 - **Code2_HardcodedTabNames**: generate specific worksheets using their hardcoded names